Txchrixo/GeoBrandTopList/README.md

 To restart:
   docker compose up -d

-## Notes
+## Notes / Improvements

-- Manage the overall monorepo with pnpm,
+- Use `pnpm` to manage the overall monorepo
-- Dockerize the backend && db
+- Dockerize the backend along with the database
-- Implement a proper dashbaord view :l
+- Implement a proper and responsive dashboard view